BenjapornW/pe-ai-fabric/README.md

   - Balance Sheet
 - Detail (Free Cash Flow): Deep dive into exact cash movements.
   - Free Cash Flow

+## 👥 Use Cases: How Research Teams Use This

+  Private equity research analysts use this solution to:

+  - Screen portfolio companies by performance (IRR, EBITDA, MOIC)
+  - Identify drivers behind underperformance or growth
+  - Compare funds and investments on a standardised basis
+  - Prepare investment committee (IC) updates faster
+  - Generate first-draft narratives for investment memos using AI

 ## 🤖 Genrative AI Application - Microsoft Copilot

 Input: Semantic model metrics